-With implementation, it is critical to ensure that staff have awareness of the facility's expectations about hand hygiene and gown/glove use, initial and refresher training, and access to appropriate supplies.
+Prior to implementing EBP, make sure staff know the facility's expectations about hand hygiene and gown/glove use.
+Staff should be provided with initial and refresher training and have access to appropriate supplies.

-To accomplish this:
+To implement EBP:

-- 1. Post clear signage on the door or wall outside of the resident room indicating the type of precautions and required personal protective equipment (PPE) (e.g., gown and gloves). - For Enhanced Barrier Precautions, signage should also clearly indicate the high-contact resident care activities that require the use of a gown and gloves. - 2.
-Make PPE, including gowns and gloves, available immediately outside of the resident room. - 3.
-Face protection (e.g., facemask plus goggles or a face shield) may also be needed if performing an activity with the risk of splash or spray (e.g., irrigating a wound). - 4.
-Do not wear the same gown and gloves for the care of more than one resident or reuse the gown and gloves for the same resident. - 5.
-Ensure access to alcohol-based hand rub in every resident room (ideally both inside and outside of the room). - 6.
-Position a trash can inside the resident room and near the exit for discarding PPE after removal, prior to exit of the room, or before providing care for another resident in the same room. - 7.
-Incorporate periodic monitoring and assessment of adherence to recommended infection prevention practices, such as hand hygiene and PPE use, to determine the need for additional training and education. - 8.
-Provide education to residents and visitors.
+1. Communicate to staff which residents require EBP.
+Best practice is to post clear signage on the door or wall outside of the resident room indicating the type of precautions and required personal protective equipment (PPE) (e.g., gown and gloves).
+On the signage, include the high-contact resident care activities that require the use of a gown and gloves.

+2. Make PPE, including gowns and gloves, available immediately outside of the resident room.

+3. Face protection (e.g., facemask plus goggles or a face shield) may also be needed if performing an activity with the risk of splash or spray (e.g., irrigating a wound).

+4. Do not wear the same gown and gloves for the care of more than one resident or reuse the gown and gloves for the same resident.

+5. Ensure access to alcohol-based hand rub in every resident room (ideally both inside and outside of the room).

+6. Position a trash can inside the resident room and near the exit for discarding PPE after removal, prior to exit of the room, or before providing care for another resident in the same room.

+7. Periodically monitor and assess staff adherence to infection prevention practices, such as hand hygiene and PPE use, to determine the need for additional training and education.

+8. Provide education to residents and visitors.